 What was I doing?
 More and more, I realised I didn’t know.
 What I did know was that I was trying to copy a Pablo Luna bamboo design, whose work I admire deeply.
-More than anything, I was chasing a curved form and avoiding the traditional rup-rup technique — where notches are cut into bamboo to allow it to bend — which I had tried but couldn’t master.
+I wanted those deeply curved bamboo forms.
+But at the same time I wanted to avoid the rup-rup technique — where notches are cut into bamboo to allow it to bend — which I had tried to do but couldn’t master.

 Discovering the Hypar Roof Form

 Then I received the book Booming Bamboo by Jörg Stamm.
 Inside was a guide on how to build a hypar — a hyperbolic paraboloid.
-So I built one, just for the hell of it, following the book’s instructions.
+So I built one, just for the hell of it, following the book’s instructions (you can see more about my playings around with hyperbolic paraboloids here).

 A Vision Among the Rubber Trees

-I had no idea where I was going.
-My original models were in the trash.
+But what I did know was this: I had no idea where I was going with my original carport concepts – and my models were in the trash.

-One afternoon I was riding my scooter past the build site, through a grid of rubber trees.
-And there, in the distance, framed by their long vertical trunks, I saw it — the hypar roof.
 That soft curve suspended in the geometric rigor of the plantation.
 It felt like a floating presence, light and mathematical, a poetic contrast to the mechanical world of the car beneath it.
-Suddenly, everything aligned.
-The hyperbolic paraboloid had found its place — not through logic, but through feeling.
-Through intuition.

 The Challenge of Structural Support

-Of course, the next question was how to support it.
+Of course, the next question was how to hold the thing up.

 Bamboo U and the Power of Triangles